 Details of remuneration, including the Company's policy on remuneration, are contained in the "Remuneration Report" which forms of part of the Directors' Report and commences on page 19.
 The Company's policy on remuneration clearly distinguishes the structure of non-executive directors' remuneration from that of executive directors and senior executives.
-Non-executive directors are remunerated at a fixed fee for time, commitment and responsibilities.
-Remuneration for non-executive directors is not linked to individual performance, however, non-executive directors, at the discretion of the Board may participate in the Company's Employee Share Option Plan (subject to shareholder approval).
-Pay and rewards for executive directors and senior executives consists of a base salary and may comprise performance incentives.
-Long term performance incentives may include options and performance rights granted at the discretion of the Board and subject to obtaining the relevant approvals.
+Non-executive directors is not linked to individual performance, however, non-executive directors, at the discretion of the Board may participate in the Company's Employee Share Option Plan (subject to shareholder approval).
+Pay and rewards for executive directors and senior executives may include options and performance rights granted at the discretion of the Board and subject to obtaining the relevant approvals.
 Executives are offered a competitive level of base pay at market rates and are reviewed annually to ensure market competitiveness.